-If you used the project installation's z/OS configuration script to plan, install, and define your implementation, then you already have an initial z/OS spawner configuration.
-For details about the project installation, see Getting Started With the SAS Configuration Wizard and "Configuring SAS Servers on z/OS Systems" in the SAS Intelligence
+If you used the Advanced or Personal installation's z/OS configuration script to plan, install, and define your implementation, then you already have an initial z/OS spawner configuration.
+For details about Advanced and Personal installations, see Getting Started With the SAS Configuration Wizard in this guide and "Installing and Configuring SAS Servers on z/OS" in the SAS Intelligence Platform: Installation Guide.